Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS

-We may infer some brightness geometry of stars and planes via observed light curve variations.
-This inference is complicated by the fact that the brightness-to-map problem is degenerate: one brightness map results in a single light curve, but one light curve can be produced by potentially infinite map variants.
-Knowledge of rotational period, inclination and limb darkening can help to constrain some parameters.
+We may infer some brightness geometry of stars and planets via observed lightcurve variations.
+This inference is complicated by the fact that the brightness-to-map problem is degenerate: one brightness map results in a single lightcurve, but one lightcurve can be produced by potentially infinite map variants.
+Knowledge of rotational period, inclination, and limb darkening can help to constrain some parameters.

-In this work we use two complementary techniques to map SIMP\,0136: sinusoidal \citep{cowan2008inverting, cowan2013light}, and spherical harmonic mapping \citep{cowan2013light, starry}.
-The first method is algebraically simple and assumes a north-south symmetry of the object.
+In this work we use two complementary techniques to map SIMP\,0136: sinusoidal \citep{cowan2008inverting, cowan2013light} and spherical harmonic mapping \citep{cowan2013light, starry}.
+The first method is algebraically simple and assumes a north--south symmetry of the object.
 The second uses spherical harmonic basis maps.

-If the thermal map is North-South symmetric, then odd harmonics do not have a phase function signature.
-Instead, our observations of \simp exhibit significant power at the 3$^{\rm rd}$ mode (see Figure \ref{fig:odd_modes+maps}b), indicating North-South asymmetry and inclined rotation \citep{cowan2013light}.
+If the thermal map is north--south symmetric, then odd harmonics do not have a phase function signature.
+Instead, our observations of SIMP 0136 exhibit significant power at the third mode (see Figure~\ref{fig:odd_modes+maps}b), indicating north--south asymmetry and inclined rotation \citep{cowan2013light}.

-Spherical harmonics within the \texttt{Starry} framework \citep{starry} allow to account for the inclination of the object.
+Spherical harmonics within the \texttt{Starry} framework \citep{starry} allow us to account for the inclination of the object.
 We provide a multivariate Gaussian prior on the spherical harmonics coefficients with a mean and covariance.

-The results from fitting the $1.2 - 1.4\,\mu$m band lightcurve with various mapping methods are shown in Fig.~\ref{fig:odd_modes+maps}a.
-A sinusoidal fit with 4 modes, excluding the 3$^{\rm rd}$ mode, is represented by the dashed green line.
-The maximum number of modes was selected using Bayesian Information Criterion (BIC).
+The results from fitting the $1.2$--$1.4\,\mu$m band lightcurve with various mapping methods are shown in Figure~\ref{fig:odd_modes+maps}a.
+A sinusoidal fit with four modes, excluding the third mode, is represented by the dashed green line.
+The maximum number of modes was selected using the Bayesian Information Criterion (BIC).
 This approach failed to capture the distinct shape of the phase curve, nor similar features in other bands.
 If we include the odd harmonics (dashed blue line), we get a reasonable fit.
-This means that \simp has a North-South asymmetric map.
+This means that SIMP 0136 has a north--south asymmetric map.